-The ward Schumann visited had eight rooms, each of which could be personalized to suit its inhabitant.
+The ward Schumann visited had eight rooms, each of which could be personalized to suit its the person who lived there.
 For some, like Ingrid Willenbrink, this meant transforming the space entirely with cherished tokens and memorabilia.
 In addition to three nurses on staff, the residents were visited by volunteers and family members with whom they could chat, take a walk, play games, and read books.
-They had meals cooked especially for them and were medicated to eliminate discomfort as much as was possible.
-In many ways, the hospice was a second home, although some longed of course to return to where they had lived their lives previously.
+They had meals cooked especially for them and were medicated to eliminate discomfort as much as possible.
+In many ways, the hospice was a second home, although some longed to return to where they had lived their lives previously.

 The photographer was there for the deaths of seven of the people pictured in Purple Brown Grey White Black, all of whom he depicts both living and deceased.
-Photographing individuals after their death, he suggests, was a way of giving himself closure, of driving home the fact that these people had passed away, of accepting it, and of saying farewell.
+Photographing individuals after their death was a way of giving himself closure–of driving home the fact that these people had passed away, of accepting it, and of saying farewell.
 “It was important for me to see their faces again,” he says of those who died, noting that in death, all the stress and suffering of illness had been washed away, revealing shades of a person’s character that were lost in pictures taken during their final days.